swarit01/RAG-Chatbot-Swarit/README.md

 # Prophet-Chatbot
 Prophet Team!

 Hope this chatbot finds you well.

+This program uses a hugging face data set, OpenAI's text-embeddings-002 for vectorization, ChromaDB for persistence, and gpt-3.5-turbo as an LLM.

 To run this code, please have a Docker instance of ChromaDB running on port 8000.

 **Prerequisites**: